kserve/kserve/docs/data-plane.md

 There are various components that are useful for machine learning inference, these include

  * The core predictor
- * Model explanation
+ * Model explainer
- * Outlier detection
+ * Outlier detector
- * Concept drift (skew) detection
+ * Concept drift (skew) detector

 Schemas will be needed for each.
-The aim is to provide a set of schemas for the core predictive model along with associated schemas for the most common tasks in helping data scientists, users and devops teams monitor and understand the running model.
+The aim is to provide a set of schemas for the core predictive model along with associated schemas for the most common tasks in helping data scientists, users and devops teams to monitor, understand and manage the lifecyle of the running model.

 ### Predictors

-Data planes for request/response to machine learning models are the most well defined in the ecosystem.
+Data planes for request/response to machine learning models are well defined in the ecosystem.
 Existing examples are:

  * [Tensorflow Serving](https://github.com/tensorflow/serving/blob/master/tensorflow_serving/apis/prediction_service.proto)
  * [Seldon Core](https://github.com/SeldonIO/seldon-core/blob/master/proto/prediction.proto)

-It is suggested we don't define a new data plane for model input/output at present but allow models to publish the input/output schema they respect.
+At present, it is suggested we don't define a new data plane for model input/output but allow models to publish the input/output schema they respect.
+In future, we may provide an additional standard data plane schema for kfserving, independent of the backing model runtimes.

 ### Model Explanation